scopatz/sempervirens/docs/privacy-policy.md

 products and services to you and for you.
 This includes aggregations of the information to display data such as global usage statistics.

+Personal information that you have provided (IP addresses) are aggregated and anonymized by Sempervirens privately.
+This is in order to answer questions such as, but not limited to, the following:

+* How many users do we have at .edu domains?
+* How many users does a project have at a given institution?
+* Is a project reporting many (100,000 or more) distinct users all from a single IP address?

 What are usage statistics?
 --------------------------